23silicon/FlashAttention/README.md

 # FlashAttention Pedagogical Implementation in CUDA C++

-This repository contains a high-performance CUDA C++ implementation of the **FlashAttention** algorithm (Dao et al.).
-It demonstrates the progression from a naive memory-bound attention kernel to an optimized, tile-based implementation capable of infinite context scaling on limited hardware.
+This repository contains a memory-optimized CUDA C++ implementation of the **FlashAttention** algorithm (Dao et al.).
+It demonstrates the progression from a naive memory-bound attention kernel to an optimized, tile-based implementation capable of linear context scaling on sequence lengths of 262k+ on limited hardware.

 The project is structured into two main iterations:
 * `FlashAttentionFirstAttempt.cu`: Initial FP32 implementation.
 Functional but limited by bank conflicts and low occupancy.
 Contain the tiling and online softmax logic at the core of FlashAttention's increased processing capabilities.